altruistcoder/auto_login/README.md

 ## Instructions

-1. Edit the python script by add your username.
+1. Edit the python script by adding your username.

 2. Run the script.